React-Automation-Studio/React-Automation-Studio/ReactApp/src/components/SystemComponents/database/MongoDB/useMongoDbDeleteOne.md

-The `useMongoDbDeleteOne` hook can be used to delete a document into a MongoDB collection.
+The `useMongoDbDeleteOne` hook can be used to delete a document in a MongoDB collection.

 It returns a function which can be called with the following props: